Situated in the

 fishing until the 1st April each year and closes on the

-approximately one and a half acres in area, Top Pool is
+approximately one acre in area, Top Pool is

 the most popular lake at Cinder Hill as it provides